yderidde/Sparrow-Framework/BUILDING.md

 ### This has to be done only once: ###

-**Xcode 3 and 4**

 Add a “Source Tree” variable that Xcode can use to dynamically find Sparrow:

   * In the Xcode preferences, tab: “Source Trees”, create a new Source Tree variable.
   * Create SPARROW_SRC and let it point to /path_to_sparrow/sparrow/src/
   * Be careful: Xcode does not allow any spaces in that path.

-**Xcode 3 only**

-Set up a shared build output directory that will be shared by all Xcode projects:

-  * In the Xcode preferences, tab: “Building”, set “Place Build Products in” to “Customized location” and specify a common build directory (anywhere you want).
-  * Set “Place Intermediate Build Files in” to “With build products”.

 ### Creating your new project: ###

-In the folder “samples/scaffold”, you will find an Xcode project that contains a bare-bone Sparrow application.
+In the folder “samples/scaffold”, you will find an Xcode project that contains a basic Sparrow application.
 Follow these simple steps to use it as a basis for your game:

   * Copy the “scaffold”-folder to the place where you want to have your game project.